kalaitzi-gif/DSCI510FinalProject/README.md

 5.)
 Run a nested loop over the above indicator names and indicator codes

 6.)
-Parse WB API response into JSON format, convert into Python object
+Parse WB API response into JSON format, deserialize (convert) into Python object

 7.)
-Save WB API indicator data as a raw JSON file
+Save WB API indicator data as a raw JSON file.

+This step properly prepares data cleaning required for Step 2 of this project (Data Cleaning, "clean_data.py"), which will clean the data and prepare it for Step 3 of this project (Data Analysis, "run_analysis.py").

-The precise processes utilized for data collection necessary for this project are detailed in the "get_data.py" file required for Step 1: Data Collection
+The precise processes used for data collection in this project are detailed in the "get_data.py" file, which is required for Step 2: Data Cleaning.